Madhuarvind/FinWiseAi/docs/technical-design-document.md

 3.  **Click** the **"Run Evaluation"** button.

 This will trigger the same process used to generate the report above, providing a live, verifiable assessment of the model's current performance on a freshly generated dataset.
 The results, including metrics and the confusion matrix, will be displayed directly in the UI.

+### 6.3.
+Cost & Business Impact Analysis

+A key goal of this project is to demonstrate the financial viability of an in-house categorization engine compared to using third-party APIs (e.g., Plaid, Stripe).

+-   **Third-Party API Cost (Estimate):** At a rate of ~$0.01 per transaction analysis, processing 1 million transactions would cost **$10,000**.
+-   **FinWiseAI Cost (Estimate):**
+    -   Our hybrid model only sends ~10% of transactions to the expensive LLM.
+    -   Assuming an LLM cost of ~$0.001 per transaction, the cost for 100,000 LLM calls is **$100**.
+    -   The remaining 900,000 transactions are handled by the fast-path engine, with negligible cost.
+-   **Estimated Savings:** By building our own intelligent, hybrid engine, we achieve an estimated **99% reduction in operational costs** for transaction categorization at scale, while retaining high accuracy and gaining full control over the model's logic and data privacy.